mascaraluctatori/mascaraluctatori/README.md

 you want to roleplay with me

-fruitcake, shellvision, dabihawks, enjihawks, etc shippers more in depth [here](https://rentry.co/columbinazships)
+you are against my ships as well as liking//supporting the following, fruitcake, shellvision, dabihawks, enjihawks, etc shippers more in depth
+[here](https://rentry.co/columbinazships)

 TREND HOPPERS!!